palmorez/hello-world/README.md

 # hello-world
-First repository created to learn how to create repositories
+This is my first repository created to learn how to create repositories

+Hello world,

+I am learning how to create and edit repositories with GitHub.
+Hope this works!